Blood Alcohol Content (BAC)

 The results may also indicate “positive” or “negative,” meaning you did have alcohol in your blood or you had no alcohol in your blood, respectively.

 The timing of a BAC test can affect the accuracy of the results.
-A blood alcohol test is only accurate within six to 12 hours after your last alcoholic drink.
+A blood alcohol test is only accurate within six to 12 hours after your last alcohol-containing drink.
 If you have questions or concerns about your results, talk to your healthcare provider and/or a lawyer, depending on your situation.

 Frequently Asked Questions